Tw1ddle/MarkovNameGenerator/README.md

 Bradnincham
 ```

-You can save or share custom training data, settings and results - simply hit one of the sharing buttons and and copy the generated URL.
-Note that large training data sets will create URLs too long for some browsers and servers - reduce the amount of training data to work around this.
+You can save or share custom training data, settings and results - simply hit one of the sharing buttons and and use the generated URL.
+Note that large training data set generate URLs too long for some browsers and servers - reduce the amount of training data to work around this.

 ## Install ##

-Get the Haxe library code here or through haxelib.
+Get the Haxe library from [GitHub](https://github.com/Tw1ddle/MarkovNameGenerator) or through [haxelib](http://lib.haxe.org/p/markov-namegen/).

 Include it in your ```.hxml```
 ```